kbjorke/dotfiles/README.md

 The IDE setting also makes the terminal window larger so that it can be used effectivly for programming.

-The setup is based on a function in the vimrc file valled IDEFunc that calls the necessary commands for the enviroment to be set up.
+The setup is based on a function in the vimrc file called IDEFunc that calls the necessary commands for the enviroment to be set up.

 To enact the setup use the command `:IDE` in Vim.

 To go back to normal setup use the command `:Normal` in IDE mode.

+### VIM-LaTeX suite features:

+Customizations to the VIM-LaTeX suite are mainly done in the vim/ftplugin/tex.vim file, while some customizations are also done in the vimrc file.

+**Compilation:**

+To compile the .tex file to a .pdf file inside the latex suite run the command `\ (leader) + ll`.

+Compilation rules has been set to use the commands `latex`, `dvips` and `ps2pdf` in succesion so that it first makes a .dvi file from the .tex file, then a .ps file and then finally the .pdf file.
+In addition the compilation ignores a number of warnings in order for the compilation to run smoothly.